lucienlazar/plsql-application-locking/README.md

 Contact me on my website https://www.lucianlazar.com/ for any consulting enquiries.

 I can provide custom and complex implementations with advanced features like:
-* Extended acquire lock procedure with serializing access to resources, handling concurrency issues, adding retry modes and exception handling
+* extended acquire lock procedure with serializing access to resources, handling concurrency issues, adding retry modes and exception handling
-* Change lock procedure that allows upgrading or downgrading a lock
+* change lock procedure that allows upgrading or downgrading a lock
-* Extended procedure to release orphan locks on resource including exception handling, performance tweaks and more possible release conditions
+* extended procedure to release orphan locks on resource including exception handling, performance tweaks and more possible release conditions
-* Release all orphan locks procedure, called as part of a clean-up process in case of emergency.
+* release all orphan locks procedure, called as part of a clean-up process in case of emergency.